 Many of the top website hosting providers work closely with CloudFlare and the integration is incredibly simple.

 Another major benefit of using a CDN is increased security, as the CDN servers can mitigate DDoS attacks.

 They have inbuilt mechanisms against such attacks.
 Granted, the best web hosting providers deploy strong DDoS defenses, but a well-orchestrated attack can still bring a single server down with relative ease.

-Additionally, if your site goes down for maintenance, the CDN servers can still display cached copies of it to the end users, helping greatly the overall uptime.
+Additionally, if your site goes down for maintenance, the CDN servers can still display cached copies of it to the end-users, helping greatly the overall uptime.

-4. Remove Unneeded Plugins
+4. Remove Useless Plugins

 It’s easy to be careless with them and install a few too many.